TABMED 2025 projects

 ^ ^ ^ ^ ^

-research tasks and the deadline for its implementation: The offer of scientific cooperation is directed to a person who has documented publication of achievements in a given research area.
-Experience in molecular modeling involving the interaction of ligands with transporting proteins (docking techniques) and molecular dynamics methods are required.
-Estimated implementation date 1-31 August 2024.
+Tasks: The offer of cooperation is directed to a person who has documented publication of achievements in a given research area.
+Experience in "in silico" computational chemical methods are required.

 Scientific discipline: pharmacy